 Lead-acid batteries are broken down into two subcategories:

-In the Roaming Home 2023 study, we found that of those vans with either lithium or AGM (most popular lead acid) batteries, 46% are now using lithium batteries.
+In the Roaming Home 2023 study, we found that of those vans with either lithium or AGM batteries, 46% are now using lithium batteries.
 Compared to even five years ago this is a huge jump.
 The benefits of lithium batteries are substantial, even if they do come with a higher upfront cost.

-FLA batteries emit gas (hydrogen) and thus need to be adequately ventilated.
-Occasionally they will need to be refilled with deionised water and must be kept securely upright!
-They are usually very cheap, but generally not recommended for van conversions.
+FLA batteries emit hydrogen gas and thus need to be adequately ventilated.
+Occasionally, they will need to be refilled with deionised water and must be kept securely upright.
+They are usually very cheap, but generally not recommended for van conversions due to the need for ventilation and maintenance.
 They have a lifespan of 4-8 years with regular maintenance.

-VRLA batteries are sealed, thus they do not need any ventilation.
-Similarly, they do not need any topping up with deionised water.
-Sealed lead-acid (or lithium) batteries are recommended for van conversions.
+VRLA batteries are sealed and do not need any ventilation or topping up with deionised water.
+For these reasons, sealed lead-acid batteries are the best lead-acid batteries for van conversions.

 If we dive just a little deeper into sealed lead-acid leisure batteries, we find that we have two types: